Riddaugh/CampaignAPI/php-client-master/README.md

 PHP Client
 ================
-This is the PHP Client for MailWizz's API.
+This is the PHP Client for Liberation Campaign's API.

 ### Install
 Get started by installing it via composer as follows: